grijjy/DelphiSocialFrameworks/README.md

 You should start by creating a Facebook developers accounts at https://developers.facebook.com

 To setup a new app for Facebook so you can test and build:
 1. Select the `Add new app for Facebook`, then provide a `Display Name`, then click `Create App ID`.

 2. Once the app is created on Facebook's dashboard, select `Settings`, `Basic` and note the `Display Name` and `App ID`.
 You will need these values to communicate from your Delphi app.

 3. On the same page, click `Add Platform` and choose `iOS`.

 4. Under the `Bundle ID` for iOS you need to provide the name of your Delphi application.
 This is usually the same as your Project name in Delphi (ex: LoginWithDelphi in our example).
 You should also enable `Single Sign On` in the iOS section.

 5. Click `Save Changes`.

-At this point you are reading a create an application of the same name that interacts with the Facebook APIs.
+At this point you are ready to create an application of the same project name that interacts with the Facebook APIs.

 ## Download the Facebook SDK for iOS
 You can download the Facebook SDK framework for iOS from the following location, https://developers.facebook.com/docs/ios